RegoDefies/TokenCampaign/README.md

   - Web3/metamask will be instructed to show user a transaction that invokes the _Campaign Factory_
   - User pays the deployment cost
   - Factory deploys a new copy of `Campaign`
   - Campaign Factory will send (to system handler) a list of all deployed campaigns

+## Frontpage

+--